eddieoz/meshtastic-bridge/docs/store-forward-server.md

 **Q: Does this replace Meshtastic's built-in store & forward?**
 A: No, this is complementary.
 This works at the bridge level (MQTT/network side), while Meshtastic's built-in S&F works at the device/mesh level.

+**Q: Will I receive my own messages back?**
+A: No. The plugin automatically excludes messages you sent when delivering stored messages.
+You only receive messages from other nodes.

+**Q: Does it work with broadcast/channel messages?**
+A: Yes, if you enable `store_broadcasts: true` in the configuration.
+Broadcast messages are stored individually for each node in your allow list.

+**Q: What message types are stored?**
+A: Currently only TEXT_MESSAGE_APP packets are stored and delivered.
+Position, telemetry, and other packet types are not stored to optimize storage usage.

+**Q: Can I filter which nodes to track?**
+A: Yes, use the `to.allow` configuration to specify which nodes should have messages stored.
+This reduces storage usage and focuses on nodes that need store & forward.

 ## Support

 For issues, questions, or feature requests: